 Almost every bar in South Tampa hosts a Kegs and Eggs event in the morning.
-Breakfast is a big deal the morning of Gasparilla, but people tend to forget about food throughout the rest of the day once they have had a few drinks and their necks are filling up with beads.
-It is important to have a few snacks on hand or money for food as you make your way to and from the parade.
+Breakfast is a big deal the morning of Gasparilla, but people tend to forget about food throughout the rest of the day once they have had a few drinks and their necks are filling up with Gasparilla treasures.
+It is important to have a few snacks in your coolers on hand or cash for food as you make your way to and from the parade.

 Where To Park and Stand

-Insider Tip: Bring posters, poster board or even a white board to write down your favorite krewe names as they pass you by on the parade route.
+Insider Tip: Bring posters, poster board or even a white board to write down your favorite krewe names as their float passes you by on the parade route.
 It will give you the upper hand on more beads and even the potential for special beads, bracelets, or special gifts.